Borrow & Request

 - where you returned the material

-The Library will conduct two thorough and independent searches over a period of two weeks.
+We will conduct two thorough and independent searches over a period of two weeks.
 You will be notified via email of the results of this search.
-If the item is not found , you are still responsible for returning the material, or paying the full replacement charge. .
+If the item is not found, you are still responsible for returning the material, or paying the full replacement charge.

 If you lose library material checked out to your library account, you will need to pay for its replacement.
-Replacement charges are set at a “flat rate” of $165.00 per item regardless of the type or condition of the original material.
-The Library does not accept replacement copies for lost material.
+Replacement charges are set at a “flat rate” of $140.00 per item regardless of the type or condition of the original material.
+We do not accept replacement copies for lost material.

 If you damaged library material you will need to pay for its repair or its replacement.
 Cost is determined by type of damage.
 Damage includes any markings, underlining, highlighting and sticky notes of all kinds.
 Please do not attempt to repair the material.